Our latest issue

 You can also search for articles using the articles and guidance search in the top menu bar.

-If you wish to submit an article for Coaching Today, please contact the editor, Diane Parker, at email@example.com
+If you would like to contribute to the journal, please contact the editor, Diane Parker, at email@example.com

 Articles should not exceed 2,750 words, inclusive of references, unless otherwise specified by the editor.
-Please see the Author's guidelines.
+Please see our Author's guidelines.

 We welcome feedback and comments from our readers.
 If you have a response to any of the articles published in Coaching Today, please contact the editor.
 Your letters may be edited for length.